OwenCorrigan76/music-festival-app/README.md

 # Music Festival App
-This repository is part of the HDip in Computer Science course in SETU.
+This repository is part of the Android App Development module on the HDip in Computer Science course in SETU.

 Version 1